MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

 ## Calibration
 A process in which [!include[pn-hololens](../includes/pn-hololens.md)] adjusts the hologram display according to a user's interpupillary distance (IPD).
 The [!include[pn-hololens](../includes/pn-hololens.md)] device must be calibrated correctly so that the guide aligns properly in the real world.
 Proper calibration is also necessary to place holographic objects in [!include[pn-hololens](../includes/pn-hololens.md)] Author mode. [!include[pn-hololens](../includes/pn-hololens.md)] includes a Calibration app that can be used by authors and operators for this purpose.

-## Digital anchor
+## Circular code anchor (previously known as a "printed anchor")
-A 3D representation used to anchor holograms in the real world.
-You place the digital representation, which can be a CAD model or scanned model, directly over its counterpart in the real world, and then use a gesture to align the guide to the digital anchor.
+A code that you print and attach to a physical object in the real world to anchor a guide.
+For more information, see [Anchor your guide in the real world](anchor.md).

 ## Dotted line
 A holographic link that ties a step visually to the area where you want the operator to focus.
 It helps the operator find content or understand what they're supposed to be looking at in the real world.
 You can use a holographic dotted line together with a 3D object, such as a holographic arrow or number.